mahmudinashar/electron-vue-sqlite3/README.md

-# [IMPORTANT] : Still on going project
+# [IMPORTANT] : ON GOING PROJECT!
-changes may accours anytime
+This project is electron-vue starterkit/boilerplate with sqlite3 ready that inspired by postman (https://www.postman.com/).
+Postman is one of most popular application which is build with electron and react.

 > An electron-vue project